wikimatze/wikimatze.de/_posts/2013-10-17-browsing-padrinos-codebase-with-ctags-in-vim.md

 Now press `<C-]>`- you'll directly to the `Server` class in the `padrino-core/lib/padrino-core/server.rb` file.
-Awesome, that is just what you know now what you want to know and you can jump back to your previous position with `<C-t>` or `<C-o>`.
+Awesome, that is what you know now what you want to know and you can jump back to your previous position with `<C-o>` or `<C-t>`.

 You can also jump to the tag you want the commandline mode in Vim and use the [:tag](http://vimdoc.sourceforge.net/htmldoc/tagsrch.html#:tag "Vim :tag") command.
 Type in the name of the class or method you want to jump to.
 For example, if you type in `:tag Padrino` you will jump to a tag.
 But you already have a suspicion that `Padrino` exists in more than one file.
 You may think this is a mistake but ctags keeps up a list of all the tags you have explored so far.

 If you searched after `:tag Padrino` again you can message line beyond in your command window: `tag 1 of 81 or more`.
-There are 81 browsable matchings tags available.
+There are 81 searchable matchings tags available.
 Per default Vim will take the first matching tag if your search for the first time in your vim session after `:tag Padrino`.
 Use `:tselect` followed by a number to jump to the tag you want:

 {% highlight ruby %}